How to Make a Dog Collar On Your Own

 1. Cut Your Fabric

 Use the measurements in the table above as a guide.
-The 3" width isn't set in stone: You need enough width to cover both sides of the webbing as well as it's depth.
+The 3" width isn't set in stone: You need enough width to cover both sides of the webbing as well as its depth.
 So as you go down to smaller collars, you could reduce the width of the fabric to match.
 However, we recommend you start with 3" and adjust as you get more practice.

 2. Cut Your Webbing